fluffykraken/sics/README.md

 🔹 **Only tested with Home Assistant sensor data.**
 🔹 **Not tested with other InfluxDB datasets.**
 🔹 **Designed for InfluxDB 1.x (may not work with 2.x).**
-🔹 **Using overwrite mode, writes only entity_id and value at the moment, all other tags e.g. "friendly_name", "device_class", etc. will be gone**
+🔹 **Using overwrite mode, writes only entity_id and value at the moment, all other tags and fields e.g. "domain, "friendly_name", "device_class", etc. will be gone**

 ---